Alignak-monitoring-contrib/alignak-webui/CONTRIBUTING.md

 The issue tracker is the preferred channel for reporting bugs, requesting new features and submitting pull requests.

-If you're suggesting a new feature, please take a look at **writing a new .
+If you're suggesting a new feature, we will discuss this feature together.

 Reporting bugs